OSHA Informal Conference: How Contractors Get 30-60% Penalty Reductions

 From the date you receive the citation — not the date it was issued — you have exactly 15 working days to decide how to respond.
 This is the most consequential deadline in the entire process.
 Missing it generally waives your right to contest the citation, converts the proposed penalty into a final order, and locks in the abatement requirements as mandatory obligations.

 Fifteen working days is approximately three calendar weeks.
 It sounds like enough time, but it compresses quickly when you factor in gathering documentation, consulting with advisors, and evaluating your options.
+For immediate action steps during this window, see our first 48 hours after an OSHA citation guide.
+For context on how long the process takes from inspection to citation delivery, see our guide on how long an OSHA investigation takes.
 Contractors who are not organized when the citation arrives often find themselves making rushed decisions with incomplete information.

 Within this 15-day window, you have three options: